ChristopherJ1987/Pure-CSS-Art/README.md

 # CSS Art Animations

 ### This is a collection of projects that use HTML and CSS to create art and animations.
+- This is to improve my CSS skills.